-After the official installment of the Rutte III cabinet on 26 October, the amendment to the DBA Act is getting closer and closer.
-Although the enforcement of the new regulation has been postponed, it is good to know as a self-employed person what your position on the labor market could be.
+After the official instalment of the Rutte III cabinet on October 26, the amendment to the DBA Act is getting closer and closer.
+Although the enforcement of the new regulation has been postponed, it is good to know as a self-employed person what your position on the labour market could be.
 Do you as a freelancer already know your future position?

-As a freelancer, it is important to realize your position on the labor market.
-But how do you determine your position in the market and on the basis of which criteria is this determined?
-In this article we have tried to clarify the position determination criteria consisting of three factors.
-These factors are: the nature of the assignment, the duration of the assignment and the hourly rate of the assignment.
+As a freelancer, it is important to realize your position on the labour market.
+But how do you determine your position in the market?
+Based on what criteria?
+In this article, we have tried to clarify the position determination criteria consisting of three factors.
+These factors are (1) nature of the assignment, (2) duration of the assignment and (3) hourly rate of the assignment.
 It is important to know that the nature of the assignment is divided into regular and non-regular business activities.
 Two diagrams have been drawn up to visualize the position determination.

 Position with regular business activities

 The first visualization relates to the regular business activities.
 These are the primary activities within an organization, for instance delivering pizza’s when you work at a pizzeria.

 In the figure below, you can see that the highest pay grades in regular business activities can request an ‘opt-out’ arrangement, which is an agreement not to deduct income taxes.
 This only applies if to assignment under the duration of 12 months.
 In the middle segment, you can see that the model agreements are backed by a client declaration and a web module.
 The clients are responsible for applying for such a declaration.
 That is important to determine whether income tax and/or other taxes have to be paid to the IRS.
 The client declaration can be acquired by filling in an online questionnaire compiled by the government.
 Although at the moment, a lot is unclear about what that web module will look like exactly, the idea is that the new system will be a lot more transparent.